AI Workflow Stack

 Ship faster with AI coding tools, automation, and smart documentation

 Overwhelmed by the full stack?
-Start with Cursor — it covers the most critical part of this workflow.
+Start with just Cursor — it covers the most critical layer of this workflow.

 Your primary development environment.
 Cursor indexes your entire codebase, enabling multi-file edits, AI chat with repo context, and agent-mode for autonomous tasks.
 VS Code fork — your existing setup transfers directly.